Epoxy vs Polyaspartic Costs: Which Is More Affordable Long-Term?

 Why Floortek’s Polyaspartic System Pays Off

 Our commitment is to install a floor once and install it right.
-When comparing polyaspartic coating vs epoxy The long-term advantages of our 100% solids system are unmatched.
+When comparing d. polyaspartic coating vs epoxy coatings, the long-term advantages of our 100% solids system are unmatched.

 1. A Permanent, Unbreakable Bond